 It costs less to rent a centerpiece than to buy one.
 Use our rental service and there's no running around to craft stores and such, searching for just the right look.
 Buying centerpieces can be expensive...and what are you going to do with them once the reception is over?

 Don't worry about setting out and taking down centerpieces the day of your reception.
 Use our service package and we will set them up and take them down.
-Dealing with centerpieces is a more distracting and time consuming job than most people anticipate.
+Dealing with centerpieces is a more time consuming job than most people anticipate.

 Just as wedding designs are constantly changing, so is our centerpiece inventory.
 Our complete inventory is not always on display on our website or showroom.
 We have new stock arriving weekly.
 At times, specific centerpieces may not be available due to high demand.
 We suggest booking your centerpiece rentals several weeks in advance and reserving what you want.